Ren-Mingyang/GE-PRD/README.md

 (Codes for real data analysis)

 3.TNBC_preprocess.R: This file includes R codes performing the preprocessing of the Triple-Negative Breast Cancer data.
-This file uses the part of the codes from [Lopes et al., 2018] (http://web.tecnico.ulisboa.pt/susanavinga/TNBC/Lopes_et_al_BMCBioinformatics.Rmd).
+This file uses the part of the codes from <http://web.tecnico.ulisboa.pt/susanavinga/TNBC/Lopes_et_al_BMCBioinformatics.Rmd>

 4.TNBC_joint.R: This file includes R codes performing joint analysis of the Triple-Negative Breast Cancer data.